himamshus06/CamMeasure/README.md

-# CamMeasure
-A professional web application that uses your device's camera to measure real-world objects with high accuracy through calibration and computer vision techniques.
 # CamMeasure - Camera-Based Measurement Tool

 A professional web application that uses your device's camera to measure real-world objects with high accuracy through calibration and computer vision techniques.